 Even so, absent any evidence of it, absent a source for it and absent any interviews with the participants engaged in it, from where did the telephone chat derive?

-Beginning in 1964, with the publication of Frank Capell’s Robert Kennedy Hatchet Job, already herein referenced above, over the ensuing twenty-five years, various publishing outfits, some well-known, some not so well-known, released thirty books, all of which featured Marilyn Monroe as their subject.
-Not all of those books were classified as biographies: some were picture books while some were anthologies of magazine articles which focused on Marilyn’s film career; some were trashy and apocryphal, indecently sexualized memoirs, like the awful one written by Eddie Friedman, AKA Ted Jordan, who competed with Robert Slatzer for the spotlight of claiming to be Marilyn’s best friend and lover.1Evidently Slatzer sued Jordan and obtained a court order restraining Jordan from being around Slatzer and even talking or answering question about Marilyn’s faux second hubbie.
+Beginning in 1964, with the publication of Frank Capell’s Robert-Kennedy-Hatchet-Job, already herein referenced above, over the ensuing twenty-five years, various publishing outfits, some well-known, some not so well-known, released thirty books, all of which featured Marilyn Monroe as their subject.
+Not all of those books were classified as biographies: some were picture books while some were simply anthologies of magazine articles which focused on Marilyn’s film career; some were trashy and apocryphal, indecently sexualized memoirs, like the awful one written by Eddie Friedman, AKA Ted Jordan, who competed with Robert Slatzer for the spotlight of claiming to be Marilyn’s best friend and lover.1Evidently Slatzer sued Jordan and obtained a court order restraining Jordan from being around Slatzer and even talking or answering question about Marilyn’s faux second hubbie.

 She was crazy about Jack, said Peter Lawford.
 She devised all sorts of madcap fantasies with herself in the starring role, She would have his children.
 She would take Jackie’s place as First Lady.
 The fact that he was President allowed her to attach a lot of symbolic meaning to the affair.
-It was only a lark for him, but she really fell for the guy, for what he represented, In her depressive and doped-out state, she began to fall in love with him—or she convinced herself she was in love, which is basically the same thing.
+It was only a lark for him, but she really fell for the guy, for what he represented.
+In her depressive and doped-out state, she began to fall in love with him—or she convinced herself she was in love, which is basically the same thing.

 Besides telephoning Jack at the White House, she used to send him copies of her love poetry, most of it written early in her career.
 Then one day she told me she had telephoned Jackie at the White House.
 For all her romanticism and masochism, Marilyn could also be a mean little bitch.
-Everybody wrote he up as being the poor helpless victim, but that wasn’t always the case.
+Everybody wrote her up as being the poor helpless victim, but that wasn’t always the case.

 According to Marilyn, Jackie wasn’t shaken by the call.
 Not outwardly.
 She agreed to step aside.
 She would divorce Jack and Marilyn could marry him, but she would have to move into the White House.
 If Marilyn wasn’t prepared to live openly in the White House, she might as well forget about it.

-There are so many outrageous assertions and implications contained in the preceding two-hundred and fifty-two words that they stagger a fellow’s imagination, despite just how wild a fellow’s imagination just might be.
+There are so many outrageous assertions and implications contained in the preceding two-hundred and fifty-two words that they stagger a fellow’s imagination, despite just how wild a fellow’s imagination might be.
 The entire premise is preposterous.
 Not even in a distorted but parallel universe would Marilyn Monroe telephone the wife of the sitting US president, admit to a love affair with him and then discuss a sort of peaceful transition of wifely power.
+Still, the preceding quotation was the first time that any author, dishonest or otherwise who contributed to a Marilyn Monroe orthodoxy, mentioned a telephone call and a conversation between the actress and First Lady.

 Please note the curious absence of any direct quotations and Heymann’s attribution to Peter Lawford—said Peter Lawford, an implication that the English actor communicated the anecdote directly to Heymann, possibly during an interview, a topic to which I will return later, or at least a face to face conversation.
 That certainly was not the case, as will become crystal clear.